VIN1902/learning-js/02-core-concepts/01-prototype-and-classes.md

 - This kind of inheritance is called prototype chain.
 - if you want to break chain: arr.__proto__ = null (not used in real-code)
 - At the top of the chain is the global Object constructor.
 Every other built-in constructor function’s prototype eventually links to Object.prototype.
 This is the root.

+## Significance of 'new' keyword
+- All the story/theory above is controlled by just one keyword working upon these global constructor functions.
+- This is the one responsible for:
+    1. creating a newly instance (blank object in heap)
+    2. linking or setting up this prototypal-chain, leading to inheritance.
+    3. calling the constructor function and set the 'this' keywords context to new object.
+    4. returning this new instance.

 ## Prefered syntax
 - In coding standard we prefer former instead of latter: